Importance Of GED With Regard To College Education

 The GED Test:

 The GED, also known as the General Education Development, tests your skills and abilities in five different fields in order to test your capability to handle college courses and job profiles.
-If you missed your schooling or became unable to be a graduate, taking GED might be your first step to consider an admission in college.
-Hence, there exists a connection between taking GED and GED college admission.
-However, before delving into GED college relation, let us discuss the structure of the GED exam.
+If you missed your schooling or became unable to be a graduate, taking this might be your first step to consider an admission in college.
+Hence, there exists a connection between taking the test and admission in college.
+However, before delving into relationship with college, let us discuss the structure of the exam.

 GED Test Section:

-In order to get a GED college admission, you must understand the basic sections covered in GED.
-Let us see the content of GED in the following points:
+In order to get admission in the college, you must understand the basic sections covered.
+Let us see the content of the test in the following points:

 - Language Arts, Writing Part I and II: Part I of this section evaluates your skills in identifying sentence errors, using English language without faults and having adequate knowledge relating to proper punctuation, capitalization and vocabulary utilization.
 Part II asks you to write a response to a given topic of general interest.
 It also measures your skills of organizing relevant details and logical evidences while responding to a given essay prompt.